robotframework/robotframework/doc/userguide/src/ExecutingTestCases/ConfiguringExecution.rst

 fine-tune the list of selected tests by using :option:`--test`, :option:`--suite`, :option:`--include` and :option:`--exclude` options.

-.. note:: :option:`--rerunfailedsuites` option was added in Robot Framework 3.0.1.

 When no tests match selection
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~